PART I

 “Always start at the end before you begin.” – Robert Kiyosaki

-- A gameplan consists of three essential components:
+- A gameplan includes three key components:

 Tools